Quality guitars at “budget” prices or cheap Gibson knock-offs? – Every guitar player’s dilemma when it comes to Epiphone guitars.

 This is where Epiphone falls short.

 Epiphone guitars usually have a “darker” sound attached to them.
-Whether this is because of the finish or the wood used is highly up for debate.
+Whether this is because of the finish or the wood used is highly debatable.

 This is fine if you play rock or heavy metal.
 If you play the blues or pop songs, you’ll want something that has more bite and headspace, respectively.